 (Tip: You can easily have a colleague review your resume with Enhancv’s built-in referral link.
 This allows you to send a link to friends who can later add comments on sections that need improvement.)

 Examples of Resume Headlines from People Who Got Hired

-IT Sales Resume That Got Hired at Software AG
+IT Sales Resume Hedline That Got Adam Hired at Software AG

 Check out how Adam started off his resume with this header.
 It’s very simple and gets the job done.
 The job recruiter, or for anyone in general who’s reading this would know from the get-go that he’s an expert in I.T and healthcare (seeing that he has 2+ years of experience) and it’s easy to identify what he’s looking for.

-Product Manager Resume That Got Hired at American Express
+Product Manager Resume Headline That Got Ramsey Hired at American Express

 Here’s another exceptional example to learn from.
 For job recruiters and for when the ATS scan the different resumes, it’s easy to see that Ramsey fits the criteria for product manager because of the precise use of keywords they’re exactly looking for.
 Although he might not have 2+ years of experience to showcase, it doesn’t have much description but it says a lot of positive things about him.
 It’s fair to assume he’s an expert in the field since the titles are precise keywords the job position is demanding.

-Network Engineer Resume That Got Hired at Verizon DMS
+Network Engineer Resume Header That Got Marcellus Hired at Verizon DMS

 Marcellus takes a very straightforward approach in this example.
 It’s easy for the job recruiter at Verizon to know what he’s capable of, and it draws our eyes in to want to continue reading since it draws curiosity about what he’s accomplished and capable of.